-The latest release of the Chicago Federal Reserve National Activity Index (CFNAI) indicated that the national economic improved in January with the index rising to a level of 0.28 from a level of -0.34 a month earlier while the three month moving average improved to a level of -0.15.
+The latest release of the Chicago Federal Reserve National Activity Index (CFNAI) indicated that the national economic worsened in February with the index falling to a contraction level of -0.29 from a level of 0.41 a month earlier while the three month moving average improved to a level of -0.07.

 The CFNAI is a weighted average of 85 indicators of national economic activity collected into four overall categories of “production and income”, “employment, unemployment and income”, “personal consumption and housing” and “sales, orders and inventories”.